 The focus of analyses for this report is on the relationship between overall employee engagement (defined by an equally weighted GrandMean of Q12) and a variety of outcomes.
 Table 3 provides the updated meta-analytic and validity generalization statistics for the relationship between employee engagement and performance for each of the 11 outcomes studied.
 Two forms of true validity estimation follow mean observed correlations and standard deviations.
 The first corrects for range variation within organizations and dependent-variable measurement error.
 This range-variation correction places all organizations on the same basis in terms of variability of employee engagement across business/work units.
 These results can be viewed as estimating the relationships across business/work units within the average organization.
-The second corrects for range restriction across the population of business/work units and dependentvariable measurement error.
+The second corrects for range restriction across the population of business/work units and dependent-variable measurement error.
 Estimates that include the latter range-restriction correction apply to interpretations of effects in business/work units across organizations, as opposed to effects expected within a given organization.
 Because there is more variation in engagement for business/work units across organizations than there is within the average organization, effect sizes are higher when true validity estimates are calculated for business/work units across organizations.

 For instance, observe the estimates relative to the customer loyalty/engagement criteria.
-Without the between-organization range-restriction correction (which is relevant to the effect within the typical organization), the true validity value of employee engagement is 0.20 with a 90% credibility value (CV) of 0.13.
-With the between-organization range-restriction correction (which is relevant to business/work units across organizations), the true validity value of employee engagement is 0.29 with a 90% CV of 0.19.
+Without the between-organization range-restriction correction (which is relevant to the effect within the typical organization), the true validity value of employee engagement is 0.21 with a 90% credibility value (CV) of 0.13.
+With the between-organization range-restriction correction (which is relevant to business/work units across organizations), the true validity value of employee engagement is 0.28 with a 90% CV of 0.18.

-As in the nine prior meta-analyses, findings here show high generalizability across organizations in the relationships between employee engagement and customer loyalty/ engagement, profitability, productivity, turnover, safety, shrinkage and quality (defects) outcomes.
-And, for the two new outcomes (wellbeing and organizational citizenship), correlations are highly generalizable.
-Of the 11 outcomes, the correlation between employee engagement and wellbeing is the strongest, with a mean observed correlation of 0.56 and true validity of 0.72.
-Across the 11 outcomes, most of the variability in correlations across organizations was the result of sampling error, measurement error or range restriction in individual studies.
+As in the ten prior meta-analyses, findings here show high generalizability across organizations in the relationships between employee engagement and customer loyalty/engagement, profitability, productivity, turnover, safety incidents, shrinkage, quality (defects) and organizational citizenship outcomes.
+Of the 11 outcomes, the correlation between employee engagement and wellbeing is the strongest, with a mean observed correlation of 0.51 and true validity of 0.63.3 Across the 11 outcomes, most of the variability in correlations across organizations was the result of sampling error, measurement error or range restriction in individual studies.
 All of the 90% credibility values are in the hypothesized direction.
-The largest variability in correlations across organizations was observed for the absenteeism outcome.
-This was mainly because one very large study was added with substantially stronger correlations than were observed in past studies.
-The mean true validity of the relationship between engagement and absenteeism was -0.38, and the 90% credibility value was -0.21, indicating wide generalizability in the direction of the relationship.
+The largest variability in correlations across organizations was observed for the absenteeism, wellbeing and patient safety outcomes.
+This was mainly because in each outcome category, there was a small number of large studies with correlations that differed substantially in strength from the correlations that were observed in other studies within each respective outcome category.
+For two of these outcomes (absenteeism and patient safety), the 90% CV was lower in magnitude than the true validity, but in each case, the 90% CV was clearly in the hypothesized direction.
+These data indicate wide generalizability in the direction of the relations hip.
 The direction of the effect is predictable, but the size of effect across companies varies somewhat.

 Artifacts do not explain all of the variance in correlations of employee engagement and most outcomes, but they explain a high percentage of the variance in nearly all outcomes.
 This means that the Q12 measure of employee engagement effectively predicts these outcomes in the expected direction across organizations, including those in different industries and in different countries.